reboss/CCAT/README.md

 ## Purpose

 CCAT will help Nurses or other certified staff complete their daily audits more efficiently.
-The use pen and paper to perform daily audits has become slow, inconsistent, and generally outdated.
-CCAT aims to solve the before listed problems by introducing consistent structure and persistent records of past audits.
+The use of pen and paper to perform daily audits has become slow, inconsistent, and generally outdated.
+CCAT aims to solve the aforementioned problems by introducing a consistent structure and persistent records of past audits.

 ## Build

-In order to build the jar needed to run CCAT a Java IDE that is capable of building is required.
+To run CCAT, a Java IDE that is capable of building is required.

 ### Java IDE